rollersteaam/nanobuilder/README.md

 [Trello Board](https://trello.com/b/AFjdyLEz)

 ## Try it out!
-Go to the "Releases" tab and download the version for you.
+Go to [Releases](https://github.com/rollersteaam/nanobuilder/releases) and download the version for you.
 I've already compiled it for you.

 ### Controls
 Press Z to pilot the camera and move around.
 You use your mouse to change where you're looking at.
 Use WASD to move in the environment.